minorg/minorgordon.net/_posts/2022-08-01-compleat-developer.md

 ---
+categories: [projects]
+date:   2022-08-01
+description: A new project to curate a list of books and articles about the non-technical side of working as a software engineer
 layout: post
 title:  "The Compleat Developer"
-date:   2022-08-01
-description: A new project to curate a list of books and articles about the non-technical side of working as a software engineer
 ---

 I've been curating [a list of books and articles](https://github.com/minorg/compleat-developer) about the non-technical side of working as a software engineer in industry.
 Most of the books are ones I've mentioned before in posts here.